MobiDataLab/mdl-semantic-enrichment/README.md

   - ```TAVG_C```: average temperature in celsius (float).
   - ```DESCRIPTION```: weather conditions (string).

   For viable examples of weather conditions datasets, please look at the datasets in the ```datasets``` folder.
+See also the ```misc``` folder for a notebook that contains an example on how to generate a weather dataset from Meteostat data for MAT-Builder.

 - **Social media** : trajectory users are enriched with their social media posts.
 Social media data must be provided via a pandas DataFrame stored according to